-1. Film Five Seasons - Piet Oudolf garden designer
+1. Film Five Seasons - Piet Oudolf garden designer at ACMI

 What: Film maker Thomas Piper recently completed a documentary on the work of Dutchman Piet Oudolf called Five Season.
 Piet Oudolf is perhaps the most Internationally acclaimed garden designer in the world today.
 He is described as being one of the founders of a completely new way of gardening, sometimes referred to as the 'Dutch wave' or the 'New perennial movement'.
 He designed New York City’s High Line and Chicago’s Millennium Park.
 The movie is partly in Dutch (with English subtitles) and English.